 |Rheumatoid arthritis||Antigens in the joint capsule||Chronic inflammation of the joints|

-Allergies are hypersensitive reactions of the immune system to one or more certain antigens.
-Any substance which can elicit an allergic response is referred to as an allergen.
-However, an allergen can only be effective in causing an allergic reaction if the recipient has been previously sensitized; that is, there must be present, in his tissues, antibodies of the IgE class directed against the allergen.
-A predisposition toward developing allergies is called atopy.
-Typical allergy-related diseases are asthma, hay fever or eczema.
-There are four basic types of allergic reactions that are caused by different immunoglobulins.
+Allergies are hypersensitivity reactions of the immune system to one or more certain antigens.
+Any substance that can elicit an allergic response is referred to as an allergen.
+However, an allergen can only be effective in causing an allergic reaction if the recipient has been previously sensitized i.e. antibodies of the IgE class directed against the allergen must be present in the tissues.
+A predisposition to allergies is called atopy.
+Typical allergy-related diseases include asthma, hay fever, or eczema.
+There are 4 basic types of allergic reactions, which are caused by different immunoglobulins.

-Allergies are treated in a desensitization therapy with allergen extracts either subcutaneously (SCIT) or sublingual (SLIT).
-This involves deliberate immunization with small but increasing amounts of a particular purified allergen over a period of months or years.
-It is thought that the effectiveness of this procedure results from the induction of high levels of IgG antibodies, which can prevent allergic reactions by competing for the allergen and preventing it from reaching mast-cell bound IgE.
+Allergies are treated via desensitization therapy with allergen extracts either subcutaneously (SCIT) or sublingually (SLIT).
+This therapy involves deliberate immunization with small but increasing amounts of a particular purified allergen over months or years.
+The effectiveness of this procedure is thought to result from the induction of high levels of IgG antibodies, which can prevent allergic reactions by competing for the allergen and preventing it from reaching mast cell-bound IgE.

-Avoidance of allergens is the single most important and effective element in managing allergic states.
-This may include eliminating known allergens from one’s diet (nuts, milk, eggs, for instance).
+Avoidance of allergens is the single most important and effective method of managing allergic states.
+This may include eliminating known allergens from one’s diet (nuts, milk, eggs, etc).

-Isoproterenol, salbutamol, and epinephrine can be used to counteract the effects of several of the mediators released by mast cells; unlike the drugs mentioned above, they can be effective in controlling an ongoing allergic reaction.
-Prompt treatment of a systemic anaphylactic reaction (to a food, drug or insect bite, for example) can be lifesaving.
+Isoproterenol, salbutamol, and epinephrine can be used to counteract the effects of several of the mediators released by mast cells, and unlike the drugs mentioned above, they can be effective in controlling an ongoing allergic reaction.
+Prompt treatment of a systemic anaphylactic reaction (to food, drug, or insect bite, for example) can be lifesaving.
 For very severe allergies, immunosuppressants can be administered.

 Diagnostic tests for immediate hypersensitivity include: